eaobservatory/hedwig/doc/user/register.rst

 Please note that you will not be able to use the password reset system to recover a lost password until you have entered an email address.
-Please contact us if you loose your password at this stage as we may be able to help you recover your account.
+Please contact us if you lose your password at this stage as we may be able to help you recover your account.
 We may also remove accounts left in this state if they are inactive for a long time.